Part 3 | Univariate GLM

 MiniExam 3 covers everything in Part 3, focussing on testing your understanding of statistical concepts including random variables, sampling theory, confidence intervals, and hypothesis testing.

-MiniExams focuses on practical application of the concepts we've developed.
+MiniExams focuses on the application of the concepts we've developed.
 Practice with Homework and Exercises to prepare effectively.